gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ## Kubernetes Auto-Discovery

-Teleport Kubernetes Auto-Discovery will search for Kubernetes clusters in the configured clouds and automatically configure them in Teleport.
+Teleport Kubernetes Auto-Discovery will search for Kubernetes clusters in the configured cloud providers and automatically enroll them in Teleport.

-This process will not install any agent or pods on the target clusters.
-Instead, it will generate short-lived credentials on each cloud to access the clusters' APIs and renew them when they are near expiration.
+This process **will not install any agent or pods on the target clusters**.
+Instead, it will generate short-lived credentials to access the clusters' APIs and renew them when they are near expiration.

-Kubernetes Auto-Discovery consists of two distinct services.
+Kubernetes Auto-Discovery consists of two distinct services:

 ### Polling cloud APIs

-Teleport Discovery Service is responsible for scanning at regular intervals - 5 minutes - the configured cloud providers and identifying if any Kubernetes cluster match the filtering labels.
+Teleport Discovery Service is responsible for scanning at regular intervals - 5 minutes - the configured cloud providers and identifying if any Kubernetes cluster matches the filtering labels.

 When the process identifies a new Kubernetes cluster, it creates a dynamic resource within Teleport.
-This resource includes information imported from the cloud such as name and tags.
-The cluster name in Teleport is the cloud name, however you can assign the tag on the cluster `teleport.dev/kubernetes-name: custom_name` so that Teleport imports the cluster under a different name.
+This resource includes information imported from the cloud such as name, tags, and account.
+By default, the cluster name in Teleport registry is the cluster's cloud name, however you can assign the tag `teleport.dev/kubernetes-name: custom_name` to your cluster to import it under a custom name in the Teleport registry.

-In addition to detecting new Kubernetes clusters, the Discovery Service also removes — from Teleport's registry — the Kubernetes clusters that have been deleted or whose tags no longer match the filtering labels.
+In addition to detecting new Kubernetes clusters, the Discovery Service also removes
+- from Teleport's registry - the Kubernetes clusters that have been deleted or whose tags no longer match the filtering labels.

 ### Forwarding requests to the Kubernetes Cluster

-The Teleport Kubernetes Service is responsible for monitoring the dynamic resources created or updated by the Discovery Service and forwarding requests to them.
+Teleport Kubernetes Service is responsible for monitoring the dynamic resources created or updated by the Discovery Service and forwarding requests to them.

 To turn on dynamic resource monitoring in Kubernetes Service you must configure